Did you know...

-A railway investment package in Közép-Dunántúl (Central Transdanubia) has shown major improvement on the Budapest-Székesfehérvár line.
+A railway investment package in Közép-Dunántúl (Central Transdanubia) has shown major improvements on the Budapest-Székesfehérvár line.
 The route is of great importance since it is not only a European transit route, but also a busy line during the tourist season.
 Benefits of the investment include a reduction in travel times, improved safety, as well as less pollution and noise.
 The project is also expected to increase tourism and to help to develop the regional economy.
 (EU funding: HUF 129 billion – EUR 439 328)

 The M43 motorway connecting Szeged to the Romanian border in the east is undergoing a major road construction project.
 The benefits include reduced levels of transit traffic, less noise and emissions and improved safety.
 Given the proximity to neighbouring countries, this will benefit not only local residents, but also businesses and international trade.
 (EU funding: HUF 60 255 million – EUR 201.1 million)

 Hungary’s sugar factory in Kaposvár now operates a fermenter built from EU-funds.
-The fermenter produces biogas throughout the year, not just only during the sugar beet harvest, since it uses treacle and bran for biogas production as well.
+The fermenter produces biogas throughout the year, not only during the sugar beet harvest, since it uses treacle and bran for biogas production as well.
 This way, the sugar factory is operated entirely by biogas during harvest season, instead of the previously used gas furnaces.
-(EU funding: HUF 540 million – 1.84 million EUR)
+(EU funding: HUF 540 million – EUR 1.84 million )

-The Korányi project (named after a Hungarian physician) is the biggest infrastructure investment in the history of the Semmelweis University since the establishment of its clinics in the 1870s.
+The Korányi project (named after a Hungarian physician) is the biggest infrastructure investment in the history of Semmelweis University since the establishment of its clinics in the 1870s.
 A new medical care facility has been built – with a diagnostic centre and a helicopter landing pad.
 (EU funding: HUF 8.11 billion HUF – EUR 27.6 million)

 Hungarian scientists are part of the ‘Human Brain Project’, which is developing the most detailed model of the brain yet using supercomputing technologies.
 The results will ultimately help the development of new treatments for brain diseases and revolutionary new computing technologies.
 (EU funding: HUF 16.2 billion – EUR 54 million)